Aircloak/aircloak/air/docs/content/components.md

 ## Components provided by the customer

-### Postgres database
+### PostgreSQL database

-Insights Air requires access to a Postgres database.
+Insights Air requires access to a PostgreSQL database.
 This database is used to store analyst accounts, system settings, as well as audit logs.
 No sensitive user data nor access credentials to the datasources being queried are stored in this database.